 Filling gaps in community health care services

-Working with provincial governments and other key partners, we're proud to provide a range of Concentrated Programs that are designed to fill gaps in care for some communities across Canada – as well as reduce the overall burden on Canada's health care system.
+Working with provincial governments and other key partners, we're proud to provide a range of Concentrated Programs designed to fill gaps in care for some communities across Canada – and reduce the overall burden on the health care system.

-Unlike our other services[SS1] , these programs are available only in some regions (determined based on community needs and funding), and are delivered in a course-style structure in fixed increments.
+Unlike our other services, these programs are available only in some regions (determined based on community needs and funding), and are delivered in a course-style structure in fixed increments.

 Currently, we deliver the following concentrated programs in select regions across Canada:

 - Falls Prevention Program

 Aging in Place Program

 Our Aging in Place Program is an integrated model of care specifically for seniors who have vision loss as well as other additional chronic conditions.
 The program provides a connected care solution from hospital discharge to community reintegration, which not only greatly benefits the client, but benefits hospitals by reducing emergency room visits, hospital admissions, and lengths of stays.

 The Aging in Place program provides clients with:

 - Increased access to health care in their homes with a focus on how vision loss impacts care outcomes

 - Connections to appropriate resources allowing for seamless coordination of services that best meets the individual’s needs